ilya-martynyuk/search-palindromes/README.md

 Search palindromes
 ==========

-This class is used for searching of palindromes inside the string.
+This class is used for searchingg of palindromes inside the string.